Ntare Mwine: Stage

 Mwine began appearing in stage productions in 1992, appearing as the con man posing as Sidney Poitier's son in Six Degrees of Separation, and in The Riddles Of Race, Circa '68 in 1994, In 1992 and 1997, Mwine was nominated for a Helen Hayes Award for Outstanding Lead Actor in a Non-Resident Production, for his role in Six Degrees of Separation at the National Theatre and Nomathemba at the Kennedy Center in Washington, D.C.
 He played Julius Van George in Scent of the Roses at the Seattle Contemporary Theatre in 1998.

 Mwine's first effort as a playwright, a barestage one-man show entitled Biro, about a HIV-positive Ugandan former rebel soldier who enters the United States illegally for treatment.
 The play, depicting a 90-minute explanation from the eponymous character to his lawyer about how he came to be in a Texas jail, premiered in early 2003 at Uganda's National Theatre.
 It later showed at the Joseph Papp Public Theater in New York, as well as in Los Angeles, Seattle, London, and throughout Africa.
-Mwine performed the work for multiple African heads of state and then-UN General Secretary Kofi Annan in 2004.
+Mwine performed the work for multiple African heads of state and then-UN Secretary-General Kofi Annan in 2004.
 The Seattle Post-Intelligencer described his performance as "radiant", particularly so given the dark subject matter.